rileyhales/gldas/README.md

 ## App Features
 1. View time-animated maps of all GLDAS variables.
 Customize color scheme, opacity, animation/playback speed, time period.
 2. View world region boundaries.
 Customize color scheme and opacity.
+Choose to get layers from Geoserver or local GeoJSON
 3. View the Latitude/Longitude Coordinates of anywhere on the planet by hovering your mouse over the map.
 4. Toggle visibility of controls and the controls menu.
 5. Use drawing controls to place a point or draw a rectangle on the globe and generate a chart with timeseries values at that point or of the spatial average within the box.
 6. Click on a landmass and a pop-up bubble gives you the name of the region and the option to generate a timeseries of average values in that region.
 7. Choose between 4 additional chart options using box plots and multi-line plots to view statistical analysis of historical data.
 8. Export timeseries charts as graphics.
 9. Export timeseries data to csv.
 10. Link to demonstration video on YouTube.
 11. In-App tutorial explaining app features.
 12. Links to source code, installation instructions, and GLDAS data downloads.
+13. NCML files scan folders so they dont need to be updated each time data are added.

 ## Installation Instructions
 ### 1 Install the Tethys App